colin-gourlay/sundown-sessions/src/content/releases/t/the-house-of-love/the-house-of-love-2012-deluxe-version/index.md

 ---
 ## About

-The House Of Love (2012 Deluxe Version) is a release by The House of Love released in 2012.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include Christine - 2018 Remaster.
+*The House Of Love (2012 Deluxe Version)* earns its place in the Sundown Sessions catalogue through “Christine - 2018 Remaster”, a selection that offers a direct route into The House of Love's work.

+Heard in the context of the full release, “Christine - 2018 Remaster” is an invitation to explore beyond the track featured on the show.

 ## Tracks Featured on Sundown Sessions

 - Christine - 2018 Remaster